 Suitcase or backpack for carry on?
 It’s a valid question.
 Why not both?
-The Osprey Ozone 36 converts from a suitcase to a travel pack in a flash – meaning wheels, and a handle for ease of transport, with padded shoulder straps for maximum flexibility.
+The Osprey Farpoint 36 converts from a suitcase to a travel pack in a flash – meaning wheels, and a handle for ease of transport, with padded shoulder straps for maximum flexibility.

 Osprey is one of the leading manufacturers of travel gear -, particularly backpacks.
 So it’s safe to say that they know what they’re doing when it comes to creating lightweight luggage that is tough and durable.
-The Ozone 36 is no exception.
+The Farpoint 36 is no exception.
 With an ultralight frame, the ABS polymer plastic exterior is ready for pretty much any challenge you can throw at it as you travel from A to B.

-One of the real standout features of the Ozone 36 is the well-thought-out storage options inside.
+One of the real standout features of the Farpoint 36 is the well-thought-out storage options inside.
 The standard front panel pocket is accompanied by a number of inside pockets to help keep your luggage tidy.
 There’s also an internal compression strap to help you make use of the space as efficiently as possible.

 The T-shapes handle is ergonomically designed and one of the most comfortable we tested.
-Weight-wise, the Osprey Ozone 36 also shines.
+Weight-wise, the Osprey Farpoint 36 also shines.
 Weighing a tiny 1.84kg, you get to use your carry on luggage allowance on the things that count.

-Like the Ozone 36 above, the Farpoint 40 comes with a number of handy internal pockets for storing items as you travel (including a useful laptop sleeve).
+Like the Farpoint 36 above, the Fairview / Farpoint 40 comes with a number of handy internal pockets for storing items as you travel (including a useful laptop sleeve).
 There’s also a compression strap to help you pack smart and maximise the space available.
 The lockable zipper for the main compartment is a smart anti-theft feature – so it’s pretty much as secure as a case would be.